MicrosoftDocs/VBA-Docs/api/overview/Library-Reference/iribboncontrol-members-office.md

 ---
-title: IRibbonControl Members (Office) ms.prod: office ms.assetid: 396d85dc-ddd5-8985-0830-22ee5b1579dc
+title: IRibbonControl members (Office) ms.prod: office ms.assetid: 396d85dc-ddd5-8985-0830-22ee5b1579dc
-ms.date: 06/08/2017
+ms.date: 09/07/2018
 ---

-# IRibbonControl Members (Office)
+# IRibbonControl members (Office)
-Represents the object passed into the callback procedure of a control in a ribbon or another user interface that can be customized by using Office Fluent ribbon extensibility.

 Represents the object passed into the callback procedure of a control in a ribbon or another user interface that can be customized by using Office Fluent ribbon extensibility.

 ## Properties

 |**Name**|**Description**|
 |:-----|:-----|